juanpasolano/shopify-embedded-react-app/README.md

 - npm install
 - change file example.env to .env and populate your variables
-- npm start
+- `npm start`to start the express server
+- `npm run build` to bundle and watch react
-- After install you can use [ngrok](https://ngrok.com/) to tunnel your localhost
+- After this, you can use [ngrok](https://ngrok.com/) to tunnel your localhost